Kasi Lemmons

 Personal Life

 Kasi Lemmons has been married to actor and director Vondie Curtis-Hall since 1995.
-The couple have a son, actor Henry Hunter Hall.
-Lemmons has balanced a professional life that includes directing, screenwriting, acting, and public teaching roles while maintaining a family life that has remained part of her public biography.
+The couple have two children, including actor Henry Hunter Hall.
+Lemmons has described herself primarily as an artist, noting that creativity, rather than any single identity label, drives her daily work.